Opinion: I’m an artist who uses blood – this is why I’m angry with Prince Harry

 He is in court against Associated Newspapers Limited over allegations of criminality against him – “unlawful information gathering”.
 From what I have seen, he keeps himself in the spotlight, bringing attention to his personal life, while going to extreme lengths to plead for privacy.

 Boasting about killing, whether for democracy or not, is something I do not accept.
-During military service, in the Soviet Union, I saw a fellow soldier put a gun to his heart and shoot himself.
+During military service in the Soviet Union, I saw a fellow soldier put a gun to his heart and shoot himself.
 Later, we were eating in the canteen and the guards pulled him through the room.
 His body and clothes were covered in blood, so he left a line like a signature behind him.
 A bloodline.

 Seeing this man dragged across the floor, it was from there I understood blood as a currency – a material that demonstrated the physical cost of war.
 The colour of blood shocks us to understand this reality.
 My entire artistic practice has been based on deconstructing the toxic idea of imperialism and foregrounding the politicisation of blood, oil and gas as currencies of war.